nilskre/CommonPlayground/docs/use_cases/UC2_Join_Session.md

 # 2. Flow of Events

 ## 2.1 Basic Flow
--User selects session of interest
+- User selects session of interest
--User pushes join button
+- User pushes join button
--Host gets notified and decides to accept or reject the request -User gets notified of request result
+- Host gets notified and decides to accept or reject the request
+- User gets notified of request result
--Session is added to User's sessions
+- Session is added to User's sessions
--Session is updated
+- Session is updated

 ### Activity Diagram
 ![Activity Diagram](../activity_diagrams/UCD2_Join_Session.png)